What are the HIPAA Security Rule Physical Safeguards? Facility Access Controls

 These measures ensure that visitors are not permitted entry at will, without monitoring when they come in, who they are, or what their purpose is.

-Entities should adopt and implement visitor control procedures that are reasonable and appropriate for their environment.
+Entities can adopt and implement visitor control procedures that are reasonable and appropriate for their environment.
 For example, when a visitor with whom a medical practice is familiar enters the facility, the practice can require the visitor to sign a front desk log.
 If a visitor is someone with whom the practice is not familiar, the practice could require both presentation of photo ID and front desk log signing.

-To implement this requirement, an organization should develop policies and procedures requiring the keeping and updating of a log of repairs and modifications related to security.
-The repairs and modifications to be updated include repairs to the building components relating to security.
+a log of repairs and modifications related to security.
+The repairs and modifications to be updated can include repairs to the building components relating to security.
 These components include locks, hardware, and doors.
-The log should also note when security upgrades are made, including upgrades to alarms and monitoring systems.
+The log can also note when security upgrades are made, including upgrades to alarms and monitoring systems.

 Was this article helpful?